 Prior to being promoted into the above position in 1990, Michael served for three years as the Director of the Red Deer College Management Development Center.

-Recipient of the 2009 Deakin University Vice Chancellor's Award for Outstanding Contribution to Internationalisation.
+Recipient of the 2016 Deakin University Vice-Chancellor's Award for Outstanding Contribution to Global Experiences

 Recipient of the 2003 Premier of the Province of Alberta, Canada “Silver Leadership Award”.